WilsonPercival/WilsonPercival/particles_bug.md

 ## Steps to reproduce

-1. Откройте исходник.
+1. Open the project.
-2. Запустите предварительный просмотр.
+2. Run "Preview project".
-3. Откройте консоль.
+3. Open the console.

 ## Observed result

-Ошибка в консоли:
+Console error:

 ![error](https://user-images.githubusercontent.com/91274932/134548167-f915ba97-d074-4562-9453-d82938bcb425.png)

 ## Expected result

-1. Ошибки в консоли быть не должно.
+1. There mustn't be any errors in the console.
-2. В параметр "size randomiser" должно записаться значение из выражения "Particles.InitSizeRandom".
+2. The parameter "size randomiser" must be set to the value of "Particles.InitSizeRandom".

 ## More details

-Пожалуйста, проверьте и остальные выражения объекта Particles на эту же проблему.
+Please, check all other expressions of the object "Particles" for the same issue.

 **Affected browsers/platforms:** Chrome